KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 ## The Solution

-Now, let's see how using a proper Sass architecture and organizational method solves each of the seven problems mentioned at the beginning of this article.
+Now, let’s see how using a proper Sass architecture and organizational method solves each of the seven problems mentioned at the beginning of this article.

 ### Global Namespace and Breaking Isolation

-It's worth mentioning (repeatedly) that **CSS selectors are not variables**.
+It’s worth mentioning (repeatedly) that **CSS selectors are not variables**.
 Selectors are "patterns that match against elements in a tree" (see [the W3C specification on Selectors](https://dev.w3.org/csswg/selectors-4/#abstract)) and **constrain declarations** to the matched elements.
 With that said, a global selector is one that runs the risk of styling an element that it did not intend to style.
 These kinds of selectors are potentially hazardous, and should be avoided:

 - Universal selector (`*`)
 - Type selectors (e.g. `div`, `nav`, `ul li`, `.foo > span`)
 - Non-namespaced class selectors (e.g. `.button`, `.text-right`, `.foo > .bar`)
 - Non-namespaced attribute selectors (e.g. `[aria-checked], [data-foo], [type]`)
-- A pseudoselector that's not within a [compound selector](https://dev.w3.org/csswg/selectors-4/#structure) (e.g. `:hover`, `.foo > :checked`)
+- A pseudoselector that’s not within a [compound selector](https://dev.w3.org/csswg/selectors-4/#structure) (e.g. `:hover`, `.foo > :checked`)

-There are a few ways to "namespace" a selector so that there's very little risk of unintentional styling (not to be confused with [`@namespace`](https://www.w3.org/TR/css3-namespace/)):
+There are a few ways to "namespace" a selector so that there’s very little risk of unintentional styling (not to be confused with [`@namespace`](https://www.w3.org/TR/css3-namespace/)):

 - Prefixing classes (e.g. `.sd-date`, `.sd-calendar`)
 - Prefixing attributes (e.g. `[data-sd-value]`)